Telephone: +44 (0)20 8538 0198

 LBMS has flexible entry points, which are in January, April and September, allowing students to choose a suitable time to start studying.

 LBMS has an Induction programme for all new learners.
-The aim is to make a successful transition into college life and study after possibly a long gap in study.
+The aim is to make a successful transition into School life and study after possibly a long gap in study.

 High quality teaching, assessment and feedback generates an inclusive learning environment and encourages the best performance possible from learners unfamiliar with the expectations of higher and further education.
 The monitoring of progress and learning support provided underpin learner retention, help learners to overcome barriers, and provides insight into the issues our learners experience.